Rebecca Eckler: As book author

+Publishing

+Eckler founded RE:books, an independent publishing house featuring female authors, in 2022.
+Its debut title was the memoir I Married a Thrill-Seeker by Danielle Kaplan.
+She subsequently also founded Rivkah Books, an imprint specializing in books on Jewish themes, and is the co-founder with Chloe Faith Robinson of CANREADS, a book review and awards platform.

 Controversies

 Eckler's writing has elicited controversy.
 For instance, there was international coverage of the responses to her blogging about her decision to leave her 10-month old infant to join her fiancé for the duration of a celebrity golf tournament in Mexico.
 Responses to her book and blog content have frequently included assessments of writing from privilege, shallowness and immaturity, and self-justification of non-traditional decisions.

 Personal life

 Eckler's home was referenced in the April 2007 edition of Canadian House and Home.
 In 2007, Eckler participated in a charity auction for the magazine The Walrus, paying $7,000 for the right to have a character in Margaret Atwood's novel The Year of the Flood named after her.